On quantum separation of variables beyond fundamental representations: New SoV bases and complete spectrum characterization

-\begin{proof} The computation of the asymptotics is easily derived from the known asymptotics of the elements of the $R$-matrix $R_{an}^{(1|2s_{n})}(\lambda )\in $End$ (V_{a}^{(1)}\otimes V_{b}^{(2s_{n})})$.
-Then the system of equations satisfied by the transfer matrix is just a direct consequence of the fusion relations for the transfer matrices resolved in \eqref{detDl} and of the emerging central zeroes \eqref{Central-zeros}. \end{proof}

-\textbf{Remark:} It is interesting to point out that the Proposition \ref {Effective-fusion} can be also derived as consequence of the SoV characterization of the transfer matrix spectrum.
-Indeed, in the Sklyanin's framework, one can prove that any transfer matrix eigenvalue has to satisfy the discrete system of equations $(\ref{Discrete-ch-eq})$ written bellow by computing the action of the transfer matrix on the generic eigenvector in the SoV representation, as it was done in the antiperiodic case in \cite {Nic13b}.
+\textbf{Remark 2:} As explained in our previous papers once the SoV basis is constructed, by using the action of the quantum spectral invariants on some given generating co-vector, then the transfer matrix fusion equations allow for the full characterization of the transfer matrix spectrum.
+Indeed, the transfer matrix satisfies the property given in Proposition \ref{Effective-fusion}.
+It is interesting to point out that the Proposition \ref {Effective-fusion} can be also derived as consequence of the SoV characterization of the transfer matrix spectrum.
+Indeed, in Sklyanin's framework, one can prove that any transfer matrix eigenvalue has to satisfy the discrete system of equations $(\ref{Discrete-ch-eq})$ written bellow by computing the action of the transfer matrix on the generic eigenvector in the SoV representation, as it was done in the anti-periodic case in \cite {Nic13b}.
 Then, the Proposition \ref{Effective-fusion} holds for any diagonalizable and simple spectrum twist matrix; indeed by Proposition \ref {First-SoV-Basis} the transfer matrix share the same properties and then it satisfies the system of equations $\left( \ref{Discrete-Charact-}\right) $.
 Now it is enough to observe that the determinants on the l.h.s. of $\left( \ref{Discrete-Charact-}\right) $ are polynomials in the elements of the twist matrix to derive that $\left( \ref{Discrete-Charact-}\right) $ has to hold for any twist matrix as it holds for almost any value of its elements.

-Here, instead, we use the above proposition to prove that any solution to this system of equations indeed generates an eigenvalue and eigenvector in our SoV basis.
+Here, instead, we use the Proposition \ref{Effective-fusion} to prove that any solution to this system of equations indeed generates an eigenvalue and eigenvector in our SoV basis.
 Indeed, let us define the function:

-then we can state the following
+then we can state the following:

 \begin{theorem} Under the same conditions allowing to define the SoV basis $\left( \ref {SoV-basis-0}\right) $, the spectrum of $\mathsf{T}^{(K)}(\lambda )$ coincides with the set of polynomials: